koen18138/NLP_emotion_detection/nlp_cia/task 11/model card.md

 - Computational resources restricted to single GPU training
 - Time constraint of 3 training epochs due to academic project timeline
 - Class imbalance in available Dutch emotion datasets
-- Short sentences generally perform worse due to lack of context and resulting ambiguity.
+- Short sentences generally perform worse due to lack of context and resulting ambiguity

 ## intended use cases